Nextpertise/sftp/README.md

   - Add directory names at the end, if you want to create them under the user's home directory.
 Perfect when you just want a fast way to upload something.
 - Optional (but recommended): mount volumes.
-  - The users are chrooted to their home directory, so you can mount the volumes in separate directories inside the user's home directory (/home/user/**mounted-directory**) or just mount the whole **/home** directory.
-    Just remember that the users can't create new files directly under their own home directory, so make sure there are at least one subdirectory if you want them to upload files.
-  - For persistent server fingerprint, mount your own host keys (i.e. `/etc/ssh/ssh_host_*`)
   - Create a custom `sftp_config` and mount it to `/etc/ssh/sftp_config` to override MySecureShell defaults.
 See [MySecureShell documentation](https://mysecureshell.readthedocs.io/en/latest/configuration_overview.html) for available options. (**highly recommended**)

 # Examples